 | |

-Now let’s create a file cv.tex that defines the style of your CV.
+Now, let’s define the style of your CV.
 Pandoc treats this as a template, where variables from the YAML will be injected.

 | |